 Coronavirus (COVID-19) travel advice

-This information is about visiting the EU.
+This information is about visiting the EU, Norway, Iceland, Liechtenstein and Switzerland.
 There’s different guidance for healthcare if you’re:

-At the moment, when you travel to an EU country you should have both:
+When you travel to an EU country you should have either:

 - a European Health Insurance Card (EHIC)